Polistes versicolor

 Polistes versicolor, also known as the variegated paper wasp or yellow paper wasp, is a subtropical social wasp within Polistes, the most common genus of paper wasp.
 It is the most widely distributed of South American wasp species and is particularly common in the Southeastern Brazilian states.
 This social wasp is commonly referred to as the yellow paper wasp due to the distinct yellow bands found on its thorax and abdomen.
-The P. versicolor nest, made of chewed vegetable fiber, is typically a single, uncovered comb attached to the substratum by a single petiole.
+The P. versicolor nest, made of chewed vegetable fiber, is typically a single, uncovered comb attached to the substrate by a single petiole.
 The yellow wasp is frequently found in urban areas.
 New nests and colonies are usually founded by an association of females, sometimes in human buildings.

 The P. versicolor colony cycle broadly ranges from 3 to 10 months, although there appears to be no relationship between the colony's development and the season of the year.
 While yellow paper wasps do have clear annual colony cycles, many young queens have the opportunity to hibernate during the winter, forming optional winter aggregations.
 Dominance hierarchies within these aggregations are characterized by physical aggression of the dominant female(s) towards the associated females, who tend to be sisters.
 Wagging movements are also often used as a form of communication within the colony.
 The yellow paper wasp is generally predatory, capturing a wide range of insects, although it often feeds on pollen and nectar as well.
 Therefore, P. versicolor can be useful as a pollinator or as effective pest control.